ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 -   biometric data \(where it can be used for identification purposes\)
 -   data concerning health
 -   data concerning a person's sex life
--   data concerning a person's sexual orientatio
+-   data concerning a person's sexual orientation
 -   data concerning criminal offences
 -   email addresses
 -   bank details